Zina Aita: Biography

-Zina Aita spent most of her childhood in Naples, a city in Italy.
-She was born in an art-driven family surrounding her family's business in Italy of a ceramics business.
-She moved to Brazil as she became an adult where early modernism in Brazil was at its peak.
-She became very engaged in the movement and through the early modernist movement she moved heavily with multiple art techniques and styles.
-She worked with watercolors, tapestries, oil on canvas, drawing, and ceramics.
+Zina Aita spent most of her childhood in Naples, Italy.
+She was born in an art-driven family, surrounded by her Italian family's ceramic business.
+She moved to Brazil as she became an adult, by which time early modernism in Brazil was at its peak.
+She became very engaged in the movement and through the early modernist movement she moved heavily with multiple art techniques and styles, working with watercolors, tapestries, oil on canvas, drawing, and ceramics.
 She worked with modernism and participated in celebrations over Brazil's unique culture.
 Towards the end of her life, she moved back to Italy where she took over her family's business in ceramics.

 Career

-Aita was heavily involved in the modernist movement in Brazil throughout her career.
+Aita was heavily involved in the modernist movement in Brazil throughout her career along with many other artists.

 Early Modernism in Brazil consisted of a movement to bring a new and independent version of Brazil that was authentic and bold.
-Artists worked with modernism as a way to break and reject the academic art style.
-Multiple artists participated in this movement, including Aita.
+Artists worked with modernism as a way to break away from and reject the academic art style.

-Aita worked in São Paulo during her early career.
-Then, in 1922, she participated in an art event called Semana de Arte Moderna (Week of Modern Art).
+In 1922, she participated in an art event called Semana de Arte Moderna (Week of Modern Art).
 The event was meant to highlight the modernist work that artists were doing in Brazil at the time.
 Many well-known artists like Tarsila Amaral, John Graz, and many more participated in this event.

 Aita primarily worked with landscapes and self-portraits.
 Through these connections and her unique artwork, she was invited to participate in many art events.